 A weekend trip to Samut Songkhram isn’t complete without having a place to sleep at night.
 The Baan Suan Krua homestay left a great impression on us, complete with a clean bright room, an outdoor dining area, and the unique opportunity to give alms to monks in the morning.

-It is worth mentioning that Baan Bang Plub, Baan Chai Lane Resort, and Baan Kor Pai are all homestays as well.
+It is worth mentioning that the aforementioned Baan Bang Plub, Baan Chai Lane Resort, and Baan Kor Pai are all homestays as well.

 Facebook: BaanSuanKrua Amphawa